Code-Institute-Submissions/davidb3rgqvist-project1/README.md

 ## Introduction

-Welcome to "Outdoor Gyms in Sweden," a website dedicated to helping users discover and explore outdoor fitness options across Sweden.
+Welcome to "Free Gym Locator," a website dedicated to helping users discover and explore outdoor fitness options across Sweden.
 Our mission is to provide a comprehensive resource for outdoor gym enthusiasts, promoting a healthy lifestyle and community engagement.

 ## UX - Five Planes